Guardian Float Glass Plant, Krasny Sulin, Rostov, Russian Federation

-Michigan-based Guardian Industries Corporation is building a float glass manufacturing plant in Krasny Sulin, in the Rostov region of Russia.
-The new plant, which is being built with an investment of $220m, will produce 900t of glass each day.
+Michigan-based Guardian Industries Corporation completed the construction of a float glass manufacturing plant in Krasny Sulin in the Rostov region of Russia, in December 2012.
+The new plant was built with an investment of $220m and produces 900t of glass a day.

-The plant will produce Guardian's ClimaGuard and SunGuard glass products.
-Guardian's products are used in the construction of residential buildings, offices, retail and other facilities.
+The plant produces Guardian’s ClimaGuard and SunGuard glass products.
+Guardian’s products are used in the construction of residential buildings, offices, retail and other facilities.

-The Krasny Sulin plant is Guardian's second glass plant in Russia, with the first located in Ryazan.
-The Rostov region was chosen for building the second plant due to its various advantages.
-The region contains ample natural resources, a large workforce and good infrastructure facilities.
+The Krasny Sulin plant is Guardian’s second glass plant in Russia, with the first located in Ryazan.
+The Rostov region was chosen for building the second plant due to its various advantages, including ample natural resources, a large workforce and good infrastructure facilities.

-The new plant fits Guardian's plans to market glass to Russia and nearby European countries.
-About 300 jobs are expected to be created with the construction of the plant.
+The new plant fits Guardian’s plans to market glass to Russia and nearby European countries.
+Approximately 300 jobs were created through the construction of the plant.

 Clear float glass products made at the Russian Rostov-based plant

-The new plant will manufacture clear float glass with a thickness of between 3mm-12mm.
-The glass will have a distortion-free surface and bright appearance.
+The new plant manufactures clear float glass with a thickness between 3mm-12mm.
+The glass has a distortion-free surface and bright appearance.
 Its properties, such as high light transmission and optical clarity, enable it to be used for a wide range of applications such as lamination, insulation and reflection.

-Glass will be manufactured using the float process which generates the high quality of flat glass.
+Glass manufactured using the float process generates high-quality flat glass.
 The process provides several advantages over sheet and plate production methods.

 Manufacturing processes used at Guardian Industries Corporation's facility

 The manufacturing process starts with the unloading of raw materials, such as silica sand, limestone, dolomite and salt cake.
-The raw materials are delivered to the plant by rail and road from various locations.
+Raw materials are delivered to the plant by rail and road from various locations.

 Delivered raw materials are unloaded at the batch house, where they are weighed into batches and mixed with cullet or broken glass.
 Cullet is a small percentage of the glass produced at the end of the manufacturing process.
 It is of poor quality and cannot be sold.
 This cullet is 100% recycled by using it in the manufacturing process.